 - The desired number of additional DCs the supply chain must have.

-- The product measurement unit (obligatory in our case, since we did not create kg to m3 unit conversion).
+- The product stats unit (obligatory in our case, since we did not create kg to m3 unit conversion).

 Set up and run the GFA experiment